Accelize/apyfal/docs/installation.md

 ## Windows

-Depending on the Python version and wheel format availability, a C/C++ compiler may also be required for install dependencies.
+Depending on the Python version, CSP targeted and wheel format availability, a C/C++ compiler may also be required for install dependencies.

 + see [Windows Compilers on Python documentation](https://wiki.python.org/moin/WindowsCompilers)